njoylab/docs.echovalue.dev/content/2-authentication.md

 > Remember to replace `mytoken` with your actual token.

-**EchoValue** uses API tokens to allow access to the API.
+**echoValue** uses API tokens to allow access to the API.

-**The EchoValue API** offers a streamlined way for users to interact with its services.
+**The echoValue API** offers a streamlined way for users to interact with its services.
 To authenticate your requests, include the following header in your API calls:

 `x-token: mytoken`